Indoor air quality is one of the most integral components of wellness, at home and at the workplace.

 TVOC isn’t uniformly defined in terms of which VOCs are included in it.
 Many standards list different VOCs in their TVOC grouping or assign different weights when calculating TVOC.
 This can make some of the literature and discussions around TVOC difficult to parse since we can’t say definitively what VOCs are being referenced (unlike ozone or CO2, where we are measuring for the presence of a specific molecule).

 Thus, when comparing TVOC levels across different measurement sites or projects, it’s important to first understand what is the exact definition or standard being used to derive the headline figure.
 Some broadly used standards for TVOC composition have been provided by the WHO, ISO, and Mølhave et al.

 For more information on the unique challenge of defining TVOC, check out our article: Defining TVOC: Why TVOC Is So Difficult To Explain.

 Volatile organic compounds can come from an array of sources, including human-made and natural sources.
 Because manufacturers utilize VOCs as inorganic solvents, the majority of indoor VOCs come from everyday household and office staples, including:

 - Air fresheners

 VOCs aren’t only found in sprays and aerosols.
 Many products, such as glue, new furniture and carpets, construction materials, electronic devices, and plywood produce VOCs through off-gassing.
-New construction and home renovation can present a significant health concern for this reason; until the off-gassing of new products declines, your home will trap these released VOCs and could harm you and your family.
+New construction and renovation can present a significant health concern for this reason; until the off-gassing of new products declines, your indoor environment will trap these released VOCs and could harm occupants.

 While many people think of VOCs as solely an indoor pollutant, outdoor VOC levels are also a concern, but for different reasons.
 Outdoor VOC levels, except for levels near industrial zones, are safe for us to breathe, but VOCs can contribute to other forms of pollution such as photochemical smog.